nraecobb/drmellman_copy/1) Why We're Unique.md

 The wrong foods equal (=) the wrong energy.

-Your body will have the opportunity to manufacture more anti-inflammatory hormones when you eat the correct fats for your system, allowing efficient and effective Prostaglandin function which can cause the positive side-effect experience of less pain after exercise, as the professional athletes who have practiced our protocols have found.
+Your body will have the opportunity to manufacture more anti-inflammatory hormones when you eat the correct fats for your system, allowing efficient and effective Prostaglandin function, which can cause the positive side effect experience of less pain after exercise, as the professional athletes who have practiced our protocols have found.

 Many NFL, MLB, and PGA/LPGA clients, elite executives, and working parents report that they do not feel the the need to take anti-inflammatory medication anymore after games and tournaments because their bodies supply more of their own anti-inflammatory hormones.
 This is also the reason that arthritic pain is relieved on this program.
 Other associated inflammatory issues gain relief and healthier management on this program.
 With coordinated guidance, many clients have reduced their doses of prescribed medications.